-- Food Package Tailoring is allowed for an individual only and not for groups of individuals. - II.
+- I. Food Package Tailoring is allowed for an individual only and not for groups of individuals. - II.
 The full maximum monthly allowances of all supplemental foods or the full nutritional benefit (FNB) in all food packages must be made available to participants.
 Issuing less than the maximum monthly allowances of supplemental foods to an individual WIC participant is only appropriate when: - a.
 Medically or nutritionally warranted (i.e., to eliminate a food due to a food allergy); - b.
-A participant refuses or cannot use the maximum monthly allowances; or - The quantities necessary to supplement another programs' contribution to fill a FAFAF would be less than the maximum monthly allowances. - III.
+A participant refuses or cannot use the maximum monthly allowances; or - c.
+The quantities necessary to supplement another programs' contribution to fill a FAFAF would be less than the maximum monthly allowances. - III.
 The goal of the food package tailoring guidelines is to ensure that all participants receive the Utah WIC food package that best meets their individual nutritional needs.
 The tailoring guidelines will enable local agency CPAs to prescribe food packages that directly correspond to the nutrition counseling given.
 In the VISION system, model food packages are found in the Model Food Package drop-down list on the Food Package screen.
 There are many food packages available within each food package group.
 Take the time to review the numerous combinations available before food package issuance occurs and tailor, if necessary. - IV.
-Food packages prescribed shall help meet the individual nutritional and dietary needs of participants. - Food packages are to be prescribed and changed only by the CPA.
+Food packages prescribed shall help meet the individual nutritional and dietary needs of participants. - V. Food packages are to be prescribed and changed only by the CPA.
 No changes may be made without the CPA's approval. - VI.
 Document the self-reported medical and/or nutritional reason(s) for tailoring or making changes to the food package in the participant's record.
-This documentation must be done in the 'Ceomments' text row below the food package grid in the Food Package screen.
-It may also be helpful to document reason(s) for tailoring in the participant's care plan.can also be added in the care plan or in the Details text row next to the Self-Reported check box. - VII.
-Assignment of, and changes in, foodFood packages shall reflect thechanging individual's nutrient and food consumption patterns.
-Foods not used by the participant may be removed from the food package tailored out of the package or reduced in quantity to ities can be reduced to reflect need.
+This documentation must be done in the 'Comments' text row below the food package grid in the Food Package screen.
+It may also be helpful to document reason(s) for tailoring in the participant's care plan. - VII.
+Food packages shall reflect the individual's nutrient and food consumption patterns.
+Foods not used by the participant may be removed from the food package or reduced in quantity to reflect need.
 It is not cost effective to provide food in greater quantities than are required to meet an individual's nutritional needs or to provide more food than an individual can consume.